2 Days in Belfast with Kids

 We had originally planned to hike up Cave Hill on the afternoon of our first day in Belfast, but we needed to buy a new camera to replace our DSLR which broke during our two days in Edinburgh with kids.
 After buying our Sony A6000, we didn’t have enough time to travel across town to Cave Hill Country Park, but we still wanted to enjoy some time outside on this nice July afternoon.

 No worries though, it was a very enjoyable walk.
-The path is lined with lots of trees and thousands of flowers – many of which were roses.
+The path is lined with lots of trees and thousands of flowers, many of which were roses.
 There were several fun bridges to cross, some interesting pieces of art, a busy recreational soccer field and lots of birds.

 We keep a tighter grip on the kids in the big cities, so they always appreciate an opportunity to run wild a little bit, although with many cyclists also enjoying the Lagan Towpath, we still had to keep a close eye on them.

 We stopped at this riverside playground for a while to give the kids some time to play.
-It’s not labeled on Google Maps, but when you check out the satellite shot, you can see it’s there.

-Belfast Day 2
+Belfast with Kids – Day 2

 Despite the forecast predicting a nice, cloudy day we woke up to heavy rain.
 As luck would have it, we had booked tickets for mostly indoor activities for the day anyway.